 Students and parents are evaluated to determine if they are eligible to receive a $7,000 EPATT Scholarship for the upcoming school year.
 All families receive their EPATT Report Cards (ERCs) for Fall, Winter, Spring and/or Summer Quarters.
 These report cards contain letter grades (A, B, C, D, and F) in the four categories detailed in this handbook—Parent Commitment, Academic Impact Student Motivation, and Tennis & Fitness.
 Each category also contains sub-categories, which are graded on a 0 to 4 scale.
 A key is provided to clarify the meaning of each number grade.
 Please discuss these report cards with your child.

-Returning students must maintain at least a 3.3 throughout the school year to retain their EPATT scholarship.* New EPATT students must receive at least a 2.7 for their first quarter of participation, a 3.0 by their second quarter, and have to achieve a 3.3 by the end of their first full year to maintain their EPATT scholarship.
+Returning students must maintain at least a 3.3 throughout the school year to retain their EPATT scholarship.* New EPATT students must receive at least a 2.5 for their first quarter of participation, a 2.7 by their second quarter, and have to achieve a 3.3 by the end of their first full year (including summer) to maintain their EPATT scholarship.

 *Exceptions will be made for juniors and seniors in good standing.